LEARN TO SAIL AND HAVE FUN

 RYA LEVEL 1 and LEVEL 2 SYLLABUS AND QUALIFICATIONS

-That's less than £15 an evening and includes the RYA Certificates
+That's just £15 an evening and includes the RYA Certificates

 (for those wanting the qualification and meeting the required standard)